 The average temperature is 24°C, but tends to be warmer in the afternoon.
 Yes, this means you can finally forget about winter, though you’ll still want to pack a packable down jacket and a shell jacket just in case.
-On the hike from the photo above, we saw warm weather, rain, snow, and snow in a couple of hours.
+On the hikes from the photos above, we saw warm weather, rain, snow, and snow in a couple of hours.

 All that sunshine and melting snow has made the mountainsides a lush carpet of greenery and by mid July the wildflowers are in bloom.
 There’s also a lot of sunshine – about 16 hours a day, meaning the sun doesn’t set until about 10 pm.
 Clear, cloudless skies at night equal great stargazing conditions, but bring some layers – it’s about 7°C at night.

-Most of the trails are completely snow free.
-Though if you want to hike Mount Temple, you should wait another month to do so.
+Most of the trails are completely snow-free.
+Though if you want to scramble Mount Temple, you should wait another month to do so.

-Crowds, on the other hand of gotten out of hand.
+Crowds, on the other hand are a little out of hand.
 With neverending images of Lake Louise and Lake Moraine on Instagram you’ll be hard-pressed to find parking at the lakes between the hours of 6 am and 7 pm.
 Yes, I’m serious.

 Head away from the popular places to escape the crowds.
-There’s a lot to explore in Banff National Oark, but everyone always seems to head to the same spot.
+There’s a lot to explore in Banff National Park, but everyone always seems to head to the same spot.
 Spread out and you’ll easily find yourself alone in nature.
 If you do enough digging on this website, you’ll see what I’m talking about. 😉

 Weather in Banff in August

-The warmest weather of the year in Banff is in August, so if you’re looking for the best time to visit Banff, it’s probably this month – that’s if you prefer hiking to skiing.
+The warmest weather of the year in Banff is in August, so if you’re looking for the best time to visit Banff, it’s this month – that’s if you prefer hiking to skiing, of course.

 The park is alive with flowers and overflowing with nature.
 Nights can still get quite cold, though, around 7°C, so you might want a sweater or something warm to wear for the evenings, but days can climb to the mid-twenties.

 There are some fantastic views to be had from mountainsides in August; the visibility is impressive since the air is relatively free of clouds.
 Just hope that wildfires haven’t started and that it’s a smoke free summer.
-If there have been fires out west, it will affect Banff and the air will be hazy.
+If there have been fires out west and in the US, it will affect Banff and the air will be hazy.
 The Oregon and California fires of 2020 had the Canadian Rockies hazy and orangish for at least a week.

 If you’re a fan of mountain biking, then August may just be one of the best months to go to Banff for you.
 It’s safe to say that most of the hiking and scrambling trails in Banff are now good to go.
 Snow free in most places so it’s the time to go for the big mountain hikes, scrambles, climbs, and mountaineering objectives.